dylanteehankee/group-game-project/ProjectDocument.md

 While linking these rooms, I also made sure that the teleporter sprites were not rendered via the `LinkTeleporter.cs` script by checking if `TargetRoom` was null.
 The wall tiles were also updated properly to reflect the map layout.
 This meant that if there was no target room the walls will visually get updated, this is all handled by the `TileUpdate.cs` script attached to the wall gameobject of each room.

+I felt like this could've been done more efficently if I used a central teleporter controller for each room.

 <img src= "https://cdn.discordapp.com/attachments/1116541534087684108/1118727890373181470/UpdatedRoomTiles.PNG">

 ### MiniMap

 The minimap is generated via the `MapGenerator.cs` script.
 It creates a bunch of `miniRoom` gameobjects arranged in a matrix and is shown via the canvas ui.
+The minimap has a transparent background for better visibility.
 Visited rooms are colored with light grey, current room is colored with white, and unvisited adjacent rooms are colored with dark grey.
 The boss room has a unique icon.
 This minimap design was heavily inspired by the Binding of Isaac: Rebirth.

 <img src = "https://cdn.discordapp.com/attachments/1116541534087684108/1118726549475180594/image.png">